xajkep/Teaching-HEIGVD-AMT-2015-Project/report/README.md

 Prerequisite : The main application must be launched.

 1. Open JMeter
+2. Open the "AMT_Test_charge.jmx" file in JMeter
-2. Run the automated test
+3. Run the automated test by clicking the green arrow

 ## Design